-- If Defect is Duplicate then duplicate defect should mentioned in the new defect then mark them Duplicate and then closed it
+- If Defect is Duplicate then duplicate defect should be mentioned in the new defect then mark them Duplicate and then closed it

-Once Defect is fixed by the Developer should be Resigned to the Tester, Tester Verifies the Defect and mark it as Verified Fixed and then QA Lead Closed the Defect after re-verifying.
+Once the Defect is fixed by the Developer should be Resigned to the Tester, Tester Verifies the Defect and mark it as Verified Fixed and then QA Lead Closed the Defect after re-verifying.

 If the Defect is not fixed then Tester Reopen the Defect and Loop continue.
 This Article does not contain all States of Defect Life Cycle as they not oftentimes used.